marc-sturm/TSVview/README.md

 ### Building

 TSVview can be built on Windows only.
 Just clone the repository and open the `src/TSVview.pro` file in QtCreator.
+After a successful build, the executable and libraries are in the `bin` folder.